CJShearer/Open-My-Distro-Here/README.md

 3. Import/Run the regedit file.

 # Usage:
  Shift+right-click in a directory and select the "Open Linux Shell Here" option.
-Ubuntu 18.04 should launch in the working directory if it is installed.
+Your distro should launch in the working directory.

+# Additional info:
+Check [the wiki](https://github.com/CJShearer/Open-My-Distro-Here/wiki) for a project "post-mortem".